'This is 40': See Joanna Gaines' joyful birthday post ... and baby bump!

 Get the latest from TODAY

-Joanna Gaines turned her 40 on Thursday — and apparently she's feeling better than ever!
+Joanna Gaines turned 40 on Thursday — and apparently she's feeling better than ever!

 The pregnant HGTV star shared a hilarious photo of herself scarfing down doughnuts as she held a mug on her baby bump.